University of Minnesota Northrop Chiller Addition Project

 Outcome

-Due to successful results from Phase I, Phase II was approved, which involved replacing one of the existing cooling towers that served the Northrop chiller plant.
-The existing cooling tower was relocated to the ME building and installed on the roof.
-And a new cooling tower, similar to the unit installed during the Northrop Chiller Plant expansion project, was installed and connected to existing piping from the chiller plant.
+Due to the successful results from Phase I, Phase II was approved, which involved replacing one of the existing cooling towers that served the Northrop chiller plant.
+The existing cooling tower was relocated to the ME building and installed on the roof, and a new cooling tower, similar to the unit installed during the Northrop Chiller Plant expansion project, was installed and connected to existing piping from the chiller plant.